oversider-kosma/plasma-nextwallpaperslide/README.md

 # plasma-applet-nextwallpaperslide

 One-button applet to switch slideshow-moded **KDE Plasma 5** wallpaper to the next slide.

+No settings, no media, no extra bullshit.
+Nothing except one button saving one extra click for those who like to meditative flipping through their really large collection of wallpapers.

 ------------
 ### Installation